Shoporama Tracking Engine: Server-side tracking for all major platforms

 Supported platforms

-You activate each platform individually and enter the necessary keys.
-The fields only appear when the platform is enabled.
+You activate each platform individually and enter the required keys.
+The fields only appear once the platform is activated.

 Facebook (Meta)

-Used for: Facebook and Instagram ads, retargeting, lookalike segments.
+Used for: Facebook and Instagram ads, retargeting, lookalike audiences.

-- Facebook Pixel ID - a set of numbers of about 15 digits found in Facebook Events Manager
+- Facebook Pixel ID — a string of approximately 15 digits that you can find in Facebook Events Manager

-- Facebook Access Token - activates the Conversion API (server-side events directly to Meta), created in the Events Manager under your pixel settings
+- Facebook Access Token — enables the Conversion API (server-side events sent directly to Meta); created in Events Manager under your pixel’s settings

 Google Ads